Tenebrie/timelines/README.md

 `yarn`
 `yarn docker`

+The default admin user is `admin@localhost` with password `q`.
+If the user did not get created automatically, you can run `yarn db:seed` to manually create the first user.

 For a quick update on a running environment after a dependency update, change to Prisma types, creating a new migration, change to tsconfig.json or another change to package.json, use the following:

 `yarn docker:install`